tylerfouch/Modeling-NYC-Transit-Demand/README.md

 You can start from step [] but if you want to start from the beginning:
 1. Run `datacleaning.py`
 2. To run the model and view the model summary, run `regression.py`.
-3. To run the model and generate plots, run `plot.py `.
+3. To run the model and generate plots, run `plot.py`.
+You must run `regression.py` first in order to generate the plots.
 4. To predict ridership at given stations/locations, run `predict.py`.
 A sample dataset of stations/locations is provided in `sample.csv`, which is the data `predict.py` uses.
 Modify this table to predict ridership for